Introduction to Prot's Dots for Debian

 Not for hipsters

-The target audience of this book is the experienced GNU/Linux user who wants to run Debian 10 ‘buster’ as a desktop OS.
-PDFD may also appeal to existing BSPWM users of other distros who would like to test my custom desktop session in a virtual setup.
+The target audience for this book is the experienced GNU/Linux user who wants to run Debian 10 ‘buster’ as a desktop OS.
+PDFD may also appeal to existing BSPWM users of other distros who would like to test my custom desktop session in a virtual setup or cherry-pick features for use in their setup.
 Newbies are welcome as well, provided they are willing to learn and understand who this book is for.

 You do not need to be a programmer to follow the instructions in PDFD—I am not one either.
 Though it is recommended you have at least some knowledge of shell scripting: it is required to make certain adaptations to programs such as the one that controls the system panel.